guylabs/angular-spring-data-rest/README.md

 ### How to use `SpringDataRestAdapter` with promises

 The `SpringDataRestAdapter` is also able to process promises instead of data objects.
-The data object which is passed to the specified promise when it is resolved needs to be in the following format:
+The data object which is passed to the specified promise when it is resolved needs to be in the following formats:

 ```javascript
 {